TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Akinator
 - CSS Animation Creator: An editor to create custom CSS animations with keyframes, easing, and delay settings.
 - Broken Link Checker: A tool to check a list of URLs for broken links and report their status.
-- JSON Formatter: A tool to format and validate JSON code, making it easier to read and understand.
 - Currency Converter: A real-time currency converter using exchange rate APIs to provide accurate conversions.
 - SVG Editor: A simple SVG editing tool to modify shapes, colors, and sizes of SVG files.
 - Audio Visualizer: A tool to generate visual representations of audio files based on waveform or frequency data.